My grandmother sent me an amusing newspaper clipping:

 A bold claim, but it’s true.
 And the evidence is mounting.

-It makes you want to jump right in, doesn’t it?
+He makes you want to jump right in, doesn’t he?
+Great writer, too.

 Unfortunately, straw bales (and hay bales) can DESTROY your garden for years.
 How?
 Let’s take a look.